Q. Am I eligible to attend the ISS?

 Q. Where will I be staying?

-A. During the four-week academic session, students will be staying at Hotel Samrat which is a short walk from Teen Murti House on a triple-sharing basis (ensuite) with persons of the same gender.
-The rooms will be air-conditioned and will be allocated as you arrive in New Delhi.
+A. During the four-week academic session, those students who have opted for accommodation will be staying at Hotel Samrat which is a short walk from Teen Murti House on a triple-sharing basis (ensuite) with persons of the same gender.
+The rooms will be air-conditioned and allocated as you arrive in New Delhi.
 Upon arrival, students can swap rooms/beds so as to share with friends but only after informing the ISS of this change.
 During the optional, two-week Service Learning experience, students will be traveling quite regularly and will be staying in multiple guest houses and hotels on a twin- or triple-sharing basis with a person(s) of the same gender.

 Q. What meals will I be served?

 A. Those who apply to stay at Hotel Samrat will be served breakfast on a daily basis and lunch on all weekdays during the first four weeks.
 All students will be provided lunch on tour days and special meals such as the Welcome Dinner, the Farewell and others deemed as such by the ISS.
-All meals (breakfast, lunch and dinner) will be provided to those participating in the Service Learning component of the program.
-The ISS places great importance on healthy eating while trying to provide for all types of meal preferences.
-Students are encouraged to indicate whether they are vegetarian or non-vegetarian and if they have any food allergies prior to their arrival in New Delhi.
+All meals (breakfast, lunch and dinner) will be provided to those participating in the Service Learning component of the program with the exception of the final two days where only breakfast will be included.
+The ISS places great importance on healthy eating while trying its best to provide for all types of meal preferences.
+Students are encouraged to indicate whether they are vegetarian or non-vegetarian and if they have any food allergies or restrictions prior to their arrival in New Delhi.

 Q. How will I be commuting?